Dani-r-36/Data-Engineering-Coding-Tests/DE Test April 2022/MYREADME.md

 ### Task 2

-Run as normal, where you will get th
+Run as normal, where you will get the CSV data formatted and the required lump data from API to variables people_dict, details, respectively

+### Task 3

+Run as normal, with sum_current_time taking numbers between : as full but sum_current_time_remove getting sum of each digit in the timestamp

 ## Problems with tasks